-Services that are covered for you What you must pay when you get these services Applied Behavior Analysis (ABA) Therapy Intensive Outpatient Treatment (except when provided in a Substance Use Disorder (SUD) facility Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers.
-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for 0% coinsurance for Medicare-covered services outpatient surgery.
+What you must pay when Services that are covered for you you get these services Facility to Facility Transfers Electroconvulsive Therapy (ECT) Outpatient Psychotherapy Visit that exceeds 30 visits in a calendar year by any provider in any setting.
+Applied Behavior Analysis (ABA) Therapy Intensive Outpatient Treatment (except when provided in a Substance Use Disorder (SUD) facility Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers.
+0% coinsurance for Note: If you are having surgery in a hospital facility, you Medicare-covered services should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 NOTE: Prior authorization may be required for in-network outpatient services.
-Over-The-Counter Items Certain approved, non-prescription, over-the-counter-drugs and health- related items, up to \$240 every quarter.
+Over-The-Counter Items \$0 copay Certain approved, non-prescription, over-the-counter-drugs and health- related items, up to \$265 every quarter.
 Unused OTC amounts do not roll over to the next quarter.
-For more information on accessing your benefit, refer to \$0 copay the Over-the Counter insert mailed to you separately.
+For more information on accessing your benefit, refer to the Over-the Counter insert mailed to you separately.
 Members will receive a pre-loaded card in the mail that can be used to purchase approved OTC items over the counter.
 NOTE: COVID-19 tests are covered under the OTC benefit.
-Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or 0% coinsurance for Medicare-covered services therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization services and Intensive outpatient 0% coinsurance for services Medicare-covered services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.